 Town of Port Barre offers a variety of convenient payment options for our residents.
 Simply choose the option that best suits your needs.
 Also, please advise us immediately if your mailing address changes, as we are not responsible for the bills once they have been sent to the Post Office.

-For information about Court Fines, and to make a payment, click the button below:
+To make a payment, click the appropriate button below:

 Due Dates for Utility Bills and Property Taxes

 Utility bills are due on the 20th day of every month unless that date falls on a weekend or holiday, then it is the next business day.
 The "net amount" is the amount you pay on or before the due date.
 The "gross amount" includes the late fee, which is applied the day after the due date.

 Property taxes are due by December 31st every year.